-25. In omnibus, in quibus missionarii Ordinario loci oboedire tenentur, possunt ab eodem etiam poenis coerceri; insuper Superior religiosus jus cumulativum punitionis cum duty of the religious Superior to determine the offices in the Society, to supervise the economic matters, to protect the internal discipline of the religious house and the observance of the vows even outside the house; in these matters the local Ordinary cannot interfere, except in a case for which ecclesiastical laws explicitly allow this.
+§ 3.
+Affairs of the Society is everything that refers to the government of the Society and the religious life according to the Constitutions; hence it is the right and duty of the religious Superior to determine the offices in the Society, to supervise the economic matters, to protect the internal discipline of the religious house and the observance of the vows even outside the house; in these matters the local Ordinary cannot interfere, except in a case for which ecclesiastical laws explicitly allow this.

 § 4.
-Primary or elementary schools are all respects subject "jurisdiction and visitation of the Ordinary; but other institutes or colleges for the education of the youth which, with the consent of the Ordinary, are founded and maintained at the expense of the Society are, as regards internal and external governance as well as the appointment and other officials teachers exclusively subject to the religious Superior.
-But they remain subject to the local Ordinary as far as religious and moral instruction as well as ecclesiastical discipline are concerned and are visited by him in this regard. § 5.
-Brothers who live with priests are in their work and in their whole life exclusively dependent on the religious Superior; but if, with the consent of the religious Superior, they employed as cooperators in ministry of priests, e.g. in catechetical instruction of children or carry out a special task for the mission they are in this respect subject to the Ordinary.
+Primary or elementary schools are in all respects subject to the "jurisdiction and visitation of the Ordinary; but other institutes or colleges for the education of the youth which, with the consent of the Ordinary, are founded and maintained at the expense of the Society are, as regards internal and external governance as well as the appointment of teachers and other officials exclusively subject to the religious Superior.
+But they remain subject to the local Ordinary as far as religious and moral instruction as well as ecclesiastical discipline are concerned and are visited by him in this regard.